fogies/aws-infrastructure/helm/ingress-crd/README.md

 ### 0.5.0

-- Increment dependency versions, cert-manager to 1.5.3.
+- Increment dependency versions, cert-manager to 1.6.1 and Traefik to 10.6.1.

 ### 0.1.0